naputami/Nike-ID-Web-Scraper/README.md

 # Nike-ID-Web-Scraper
-Code for Scraping Nike ID website API response using Scrapy
+Code for Scraping Nike ID website API response using Scrapy.
+I added code for automatically input scrapped data to xlsx file using openpyxl.

 ## How to Use This Repository